AliSoftware/alisoftware.github.io/_posts/2018-09-02-protocols-private-properties.md

 }
 ```

-Sure, you still nedd to declare `let coordinatorComponents` in the conforming type to provide the storage, and this declaration has to be visible (can't be made `private`) as it's part of the requirement for conforming to `protocol Coordinator`.
+Sure, you still need to declare `let coordinatorComponents` in the conforming type to provide the storage, and this declaration has to be visible (can't be made `private`) as it's part of the requirement for conforming to `protocol Coordinator`.
 But:

 * that's only one property to declare instead of 2 (or more in more complex cases)
 * and more importantly, even if it's accessible from the conforming type's implementation, and also from the outside interface, you can't do anything with it.